Marcela Losardo

 Marcela Miriam Losardo (born 24 August 1958) is an Argentine lawyer and politician.
 She served as the country's Minister of Justice and Human Rights from 10 December 2019 to 29 March 2021, in the cabinet of President Alberto Fernández.
-In 2021, she was appointed as Argentina's representative to UNESCO.
+In 2021, she was appointed Argentina's representative to UNESCO.

 Early life and education

 Losardo was born in Buenos Aires in 1958.
 She played tennis in high school and attended the Lenguas Vivas school system.
 She studied law at the University of Buenos Aires School of Law, where she met future Argentine president Alberto Fernández, with whom she would later set up a bureau.

 Political career

 Losardo worked alongside Alberto Fernández in the insurance superintendency from 1989 to 1996; from then on she worked in his staff during his term in the Buenos Aires City Legislature from 2003 to 2005.

 In 2005 she was appointed Secretary of Justice, working under the successive administrations of justice ministers Horacio Rosatti, Alberto Iribarne, Aníbal Fernández and Julio Alak.
 In 2006 she served as the Executive Power's representative to the Council of Magistracy.
 She left the secretariat in 2009 at the behest of Alak; her successor was Héctor Masquelet.